 In 2018, there were over 17 Billion connected devices around the world, 7 Billion of which were IoT enabled.
 These numbers are projected to double or triple over the next 6 years.
-IoT devices communicate with one another by gathering and exchange data through sensors embedded in the device, enabling greater automation and efficiency.
+IoT devices communicate with one another by gathering and exchanging data through sensors embedded in the device, enabling greater automation and efficiency.
 Devices that are seemingly unrelated can communicate with one another, driving the convergence of many verticals ranging from smart homes, cities, and cars to medical and industrial IoT.
-For example, IoT enabled machines in a manufacturing plant could communicate information regarding system health and other mechanical data via an IoT platform.
-Plant operators could then take corrective action before a malfunction occurs, easily conduct more preventative and informed maintenance, and be able to more accurately predict production rates.
+For example, IoT-enabled machines in a manufacturing plant could communicate information regarding system health and other mechanical data via a centralized platform.
+Plant operators could then take corrective action before a malfunction occurs, easily conduct more preventative and informed maintenance, and more accurately predict production rates.
 In fact, studies have found that over 90% of tech, media, & telecommunications executives feel that IoT is critical to nearly all of their business units and will drive the greatest business transformation over the next 3 years.

-Now you’re probably thinking, “Okay so if IoT can fix all of the worlds problems where does blockchain fit in the mix?”.
-While IoT is a powerful emerging technology, it has critical flaws.
-First and foremost are issues surrounding data privacy and security.
-IoT devices are great for communicating streams of data and allowing real time device monitoring, but often have extremely poor endpoint security.
-In 2017 the FDA recalled over 500,000 internet enabled pacemakers after finding vulnerabilities through a transmitter that sent data to physicians, allowing hackers to gain control of the device.
-Beyond healthcare, IoT data privacy and security issues are a major concern when looking into the future of autonomous vehicles, smart homes, and maybe even the car wash?
+Now you’re probably thinking, “Okay so if IoT can fix all of the world’s problems why do we need to add blockchain too?”.
+IoT may be a powerful emerging force, but it has some critical flaws.
+While IoT devices are great for communicating streams of data and supporting real-time device monitoring, they often have extremely poor endpoint security.
+For example, in 2017 the FDA had to recall over 500,000 internet enabled pacemakers after finding vulnerabilities that allowed hackers to gain control of the device.
+Beyond healthcare, IoT data privacy and security issues are an even greater concern when considering the connected future of autonomous vehicles, homes and smart cities.
 Another shortcoming of current IoT networks lies in their scalability.
 Conventional IoT network architectures are centralized with the network of devices sending data into the cloud, where it is processed and sent back to the devices.
-With the projected wave of IoT devices entering into the market scaling this infrastructure will be difficult, and expose a wide range of security vulnerabilities to hackers to take down an entire network or intercept and gather your data.
+Considering the projected deluge of IoT devices projected to enter into the market, scaling this infrastructure will be highly difficult and expose vulnerabilities to hackers to compromise the network and access your data.

-More articles to come about use cases for IoT and Blockchain and what the marriage of these two technologies could look like for Web 3.0 and Industry 4.0.
+Thanks for reading!
+More articles to come regarding use cases for IoT and Blockchain and what the marriage of these two technologies might look like for Web 3.0 and Industry 4.0.
 Let us know what you think and find us on twitter or discord if there are any questions or areas you’d like us to explore!
-Thanks for reading!
+If you’re interested in finding out more about IoTeX, Ucam, or how blockchain can improve your IoT solution, feel free to contact one of our LedgerOps experts here.
+We have supported IoTeX for nearly a year now, and have been running a delegate node on their mainnet since genesis.
+Needless to say, we are highly familiar with the protocol and eager to see if IoTeX or any of our other blockchain network services are a good fit for your IoT application!